sjt-github/Hemberg-scRNA-seq-Course/docs/02-intro.md

 * __Amplification__ (up to 1 million fold)
 * __Gene 'dropouts'__ in which a gene is observed at a moderate expression level in one cell but is not detected in another cell [@Kharchenko2014-ts].

 In both cases the discrepancies are introduced due to low starting amounts of transcripts since the RNA comes from one cell only.
 Improving the transcript capture efficiency and reducing the amplification bias are currently active areas of research.

-## Controls

-To provide better estimates of the technical variation between scRNA sequencing libraries two quantitative standards are frequently used.
-The aim of using spike-ins and UMIs is to facilitate normalization of gene expression levels across different cells.

-### Spike-ins

-Spike-ins are extrinsic RNA molecules of known concentration which are added to the lysate of each cell prior to the reverse transcription reaction.
-The most popular and widely used spike-ins are synthetic spikes from the [External RNA Control Consortium (ERCC)](https://www.thermofisher.com/order/catalog/product/4456740).
-This set of 96 synthetic mRNAs of differing length and GC content based on bacterial sequences [@Jiang2011-mu].

-### UMIs

-Another method of standardisation is to use Unique Molecular Identifiers (UMIs) [@Kivioja2012-yt].
-These are 4-20 bp barcode sequences which are added to the 3' or 5' end of each transcript prior to amplification (typically during reverse transcription).
-This is usually followed by targetted sequencing of the respective end of the transcripts.
-The barcodes make it possible to quantify the number of transcripts prior to the amplification step.
+However, as we shall see in this course, it is also possible to alleviate some of these issues through proper normalization and corrections.